-Debra Mitcham is employed by us in a marketing and operations role.
-She is the spouse of Billy F. Mitcham, Jr., our President and Chief Executive Officer.
-During fiscal 2015, Debra Mitcham was paid a salary of \$114,400 and earned a discretionary cash bonus award of \$11,716.
-She received no other incentive or equity awards during the year.
-All amounts paid to Debra Mitcham for fiscal 2015 were approved by the Compensation Committee.
-For fiscal 2016, it is anticipated that Debra Mitcham will be paid a salary of \$114,400 and may earn discretionary cash bonus awards.
-Such amounts, if any, will be determined by the Compensation Committee.
+Debra Mitcham is employed by us in a marketing and operations role and is the sole beneficiary of the estate of Billy F. Mitcham, Jr. (the "Mitcham Estate").
+The Mitcham Estate is a principal holder of more than 5% of our common stock.
+During fiscal 2017, Ms. Mitcham was paid a salary of \$107,700.
+She received no incentive or equity awards during the year.
+All amounts paid to Ms. Mitcham for fiscal 2017 were approved by the Compensation Committee.